-lyzed a set of royalty rates, and a separate set of profit rates of other businesses in the same industry.
-There is some evidence that the overall average profit-split might well be in the area of 25%, depending on the profit base used.
+From an economic point of view, it is not surprising that none of the empirical tests could provide strong evidence for the validity of the 25 percent rule as a universally valid rule of thumb.
+12 The difficulty with these studies is that it was not possible to analyze the royalty rate and the profitability of a licensed business from the same set of data.
+Typically, researchers analyzed a set of royalty rates, and a separate set of profit rates of other businesses in the same industry.
+There is some evidence that the overall average profit-split might well be in the area of 25 percent, depending on the profit base used.
 However, the variance from that average can be very large at the level of individual cases, thus the average being eventually meaningless in a specific case.
 The rule might still be used as some sort of a rule if the frequency distribution of the individual values around the mean value was known.
 This not being the case, the rule is not a rule but an average value with little relevance for a subject case.
-Insofar, the Court of Appeals was correct to require the consideration of relevant facts and circumstances of the case at issue.
+Insofar, the Court of Appeals was right to require the consideration of relevant facts and circumstances of the case at issue.